Expand description

 - Command-line input reading with history.

-- JSON serialization / deserialization with
+json - JSON serialization and deserialization.

-. - The SHA2 cryptographic hash functions.
+- The SHA-2 cryptographic hash functions.

 - Low-level network socket programming beyond